Donders-Institute/bidscoin/docs/workflow.rst

     bidscoiner after all data is collected, or run / re-run it whenever new data has been added to the source folder (presuming the scan protocol hasn't changed).
 If you delete a (subject/) session folder from the bidsfolder, it will be re-created from the sourcefolder the next time you run the bidscoiner.
+Image tags indicating properties such as echo-number or complex data can be appended to the "acq" value if the BIDS datatype does not provide for this (e.g. "sub-01_acq-MEMPRAGE_T1w.nii" becomes "sub-01_acq-MEMPRAGEe1_T1w.nii")

     Provenance information, warnings and error messages are stored in the bidsfolder/code/bidscoin/bidscoiner.log file.